sfigg/commercialization-public/manufacture/desktop/customize-the-default-user-profile-by-using-copyprofile.md

 ## <span id="bkmk_configure"></span><span id="BKMK_CONFIGURE"></span>Configure Default User Profile Settings

-Use the following procedure to configure user settings in audit mode and then generalize the Windows installation by using an answer file that contains the `CopyProfile` setting.
-If you install Windows with another answer file, that answer file should not contain the `CopyProfile` setting or any settings that create additional user accounts.
+Configure user settings in audit mode and then generalize the Windows installation by using an answer file with `CopyProfile`.
+If you install Windows with another answer file, make sure that answer file doesn't have `CopyProfile` or any settings that create additional user accounts.

-**To configure default user profile settings and generalize the image**

 1. Install Windows on a reference computer and boot in audit mode.
 For more information, see [Boot Windows to Audit Mode or OOBE](boot-windows-to-audit-mode-or-oobe.md).

     > [!important]
     > Don't use a domain account, because the `CopyProfile` setting runs after the computer is removed from the domain when you run **Sysprep**.
 As a result, you'll lose any settings that you configured in a domain.
 If you change the default user profile and then join the computer to a domain, the customizations that you made to the default user profile will appear on new domain accounts.

 2. Customize the built-in administrator account by installing applications, desktop shortcuts, and other settings.